mars-research/xv6/x86-port.md

    memory mapped. `kvmcreate` is likely a better suited name.
 -- using PSE and pse (paging structure entry) instead of PTE and pte was a bad idea.
 Change it back.
+-- vm.c:`mappages` can and probably should be static